Mount Richard-Molard

-Mount Richard-Molard, also known as Mount Nimba (Mont Nimba) is a mountain along the border of Guinea, Ivory Coast and Liberia in West Africa.
-The summit is on the border of Guinea and Ivory Coast and at 1752 m is the highest peak for both countries.
+Mount Richard-Molard is a mountain along the border of Guinea, Ivory Coast and Liberia in West Africa.
+The summit is on the border of Guinea and Ivory Coast and is the highest peak for both countries at 1752 m.
 The mountain is part of the Guinea Highlands, which straddles the borders between the three countries.
 The nearest major settlements are the town Yekepa in Liberia and the towns of Bossou and N'Zoo in Guinea.

 Toponymy

 The mountain is named after the French geographer Jacques Richard-Molard, who died in an accident at the mountain site in 1951.
 Before that it was called Mount Nouon.

 Geology

 The mountain is rich in iron ore and cobalt.
 The mix of iron rich quartzite sheets, schists and granite gneiss have characterised the geological pedogenesis.

 Conservation

 Mount Richard-Molard lies within the Mount Nimba Strict Nature Reserve, which currently covers 17,540 hectares and straddles the borders of Guinea and Ivory Coast.